NERSC/spack-infrastructure/spack-externals.md

-# Spack External Recommendation
+# Recommended External Packages for Spack

-Spack provides ability to reuse software pre-installed on system via [spack externals](https://spack.readthedocs.io/en/latest/build_settings.html#external-packages) to avoid reinstalling software that will never be used.
-You should consult output of `spack concretize -f` if you are in a spack environment or `spack spec <spec>` for one of packages to see list of dependencies.
-We have compiled a list of spack packages that should be external when building spack stacks on NERSC systems.
-You may run `spack external find <spec>` to update your spack.yaml however we recommend you always confirm your spack configuration with whats provided by system.
+Spack provides ability to reuse software pre-installed on system via [spack external packages](https://spack.readthedocs.io/en/latest/build_settings.html#external-packages) to avoid reinstalling software already present on a system.
+You should consult output of `spack concretize -f` if you are in a
+Spack environment or `spack spec <spec>` for one of packages to see list of dependencies.
+We have compiled a list of Spack packages that should be external when building Spack stacks on NERSC systems.
+You may run `spack external find <spec>` to update your spack.yaml however we recommend you always confirm your Spack configuration with whats provided by system.

 | Spack Package | Description  |